bradleyboy/codepen-react/Readme.md

 That's it!

+## Demo

+See [this pen](http://codepen.io/bradleyboy/pen/OPBpGw) for a simple demo.
+For a more complex example, see [ChatPen](http://codepen.io/bradleyboy/pen/zxLaoP).

 ## Tips and Troubleshooting

-1. Open *Pen Settings* and disable *Auto Update Preview* when working with your Pen's JS.
-The transformations are intensive operations, so it's better to do them manually with *Run*.
+1. Open **Pen Settings** and disable **Auto Update Preview** when working with your Pen's JS, particularly as your pen grows in size.
+The transformations are intensive operations, so it's better to do them manually with **Run**.

 2. Be sure **Tracuer** is not enabled in your pen, as it conflicts with the Babel transformation.